 Alternative Luggage: AER Travel Pack 2

 Our number two selection for an epic travel backpack is the AER Travel Pack 2.
-Like the Nomatic Travel Bag, this AER backpack is fully featured, big enough to hold an extended weekend of clothing, and tough enough to last years of travel abuse.
+Like the Nomatic Travel Bag, this AER backpack is fully featured, big enough to hold all your travel clothes, and tough enough to last years of travel abuse.

 I have taken the AER Travel Pack 2 on multiple trips and since then it has risen has in the ranks of my go-to travel backpacks.